TYPES OF AIR CONDITIONING

 In the ducted refrigerated air conditioning system specifically, hot air from the environment is drawn to a fan over a cold liquid known as a refrigerant.
 It absorbs the heat from the air and cools it.
 The cool air produced is released into the room through installed ducts.
 While cool air is released, the refrigerant evaporates and flows into a compressor.
 The gas produced has high pressure and high temperature and is pumped through a heat exchanger located outside the house.
 The heat escapes while the refrigerant cools and then liquefies.
 It flows through an expansion device that lowers pressure and temperature so that when hot air comes through the fan, it could absorb heat once again.
 The process repeats as long as the AC unit is switched on.

 Another type of refrigerated air conditioning that works the same way is the wall hung air conditioning unit that uses the same principle.
 The only difference is the cool air is not released through ducts.
 The unit is installed in a wall and is used to cool a single room.
-This is not a centralized type.
+This is not a centralised type.

 Ducted Reverse Cycle Air Conditioning

 Air conditioning is not just made for the hot weather.
 There are days when you don’t need the chilly air from your air conditioners because of the low temperature outside.
 The ducted air conditioning is a type of air conditioning that operates using the same mechanism as that of the ducted refrigerated air conditioning, but the cycle could be reversed to produce warm air from the cold air coming from the outside environment.
-This is a versatile type of air conditioning that could be utilized for both the summer and the winter.
+This is a versatile type of air conditioning that could be utilised for both the summer and the winter.

 Evaporative Air Conditioning